What is brucellosis?

 Could Brucella be used for bioterrorism?

 Brucella is classified as a Category B bioterrorism agent by the Centers for Disease Control and Prevention (CDC).
-Category B agents are the second highest priority agents for bioterrorism (behind Category A agents) because they would be relatively easy to disperse and could cause many people to become seriously ill or die.
-Release of Brucellaas a bioterrorism agent would probably be in the form of an aerosol.
-The U.S. used Brucella when its biological weapons program was active, but the weapons were destroyed in 1969 when the program was stopped.
-Other countries are suspected to have Brucella in a form that could be used as a weapon.
+Category B agents are the second highest priority agents for bioterrorism (behind Category A agents) because they could be relatively easy to disperse and could cause many people to become seriously ill or die.
+If Brucella were used as a bioterrorism agent, it might be released in the air or through contaminated food.

 How can I get more information about brucellosis?